-Meals are included from Sunday evening supper, through Friday morning breakfast.
-The camp has heated cabins complete with electricity and bunk beds that sleep up to twelve, but you may still want to bring a space heater.
+Meals are included from Sunday lunch, through Thursday night supper.
+The camp has cabins complete with electricity and bunk beds that sleep up to twelve, but you may still want to bring a space heater.
 Toilets and shower facilities are nearby the bunkhouses.
 You must provide your own pillows and sleeping bags or blankets.
 Be prepared to share the cabins with others.
 This is a package deal for the seminar; therefore meals cannot be broken down on a per meal basis.
-Hotels are available at an additional cost approximately 12-15 miles away.
+New caterer this year!!!
+Please consider enjoying all meals with us at the camp and let us know what you think of the new menu.
+Hotels are available at additional cost approximately 12-15 miles away.
 Upon request, the names and phone numbers will be supplied, however, any outside reservations are the attendees responsibility.

 This class is for tracking hounds only.
 No other breed of dog will be permitted on the property.
 Kennels are not provided, so please bring your own crates or pens.
 Handlers will be responsible for the upkeep of the dog’s area.

-Emphasis will be placed on actual fieldwork with day and night training.
+Emphasis will be placed on actual fieldwork with day and evening training.
 Hounds will be worked in a primarily wilderness area, however urban areas are available.
 A questionnaire for each handler is attached to determine classes and instructors.
 Seminar guidelines will be adhered to exclusively.
-All handlers that have not attended the Scent Class should arrive by 8 a.m. on Sunday to check-in.
-The Scent Class will begin at 9 a.m.
-Handlers who are not attending the Scent Class should arrive prior to 4 p.m. on Sunday in order to confirm their attendance and be assigned to a group.
+All handlers that have not previously attended the Scent Class should arrive by 8:00am on Sunday to check-in.
+The Scent Class will begin at 9:00am.
+Returning students who have already attended the Scent Class are not required to be in attendance for the Scent Class again this year.
+Handlers who are not attending the Scent Class should arrive prior to 4:00pm on Sunday in order to confirm their attendance and be assigned to a group.